Raine Island Recovery Project

 Future generations of mature females will be saved by the protective fencing.

 As well as saving turtles, the fencing is protecting seabirds and their nests and chicks from being disturbed by the turtles.
-Traditional Owners are highly engaged, participating and taking ownership in caring for Raine Island and its animals,which provides enduring benefits for those communities.
+Traditional Owners are playing in important role in caring for Raine Island and its animals, which provides enduring benefits for those communities.

 First Nations Peoples in the Cape, Torres Strait and island communities further afield all benefit from the increased northern Great Barrier Reef green turtle population.